kiote/housing_survey/changes/1week.md

 over 700 records more
 ```

 and auto-generated models from this csv-file.
-So only manual stem I'll need then is to create this csv files for all models with "field name – field type – params" inside.
+So only manual step I'll need then is to create this csv files for all models with "field name – field type – params" inside.

 Foreign keys and indexes are still needs to be added manually, but this automatization should significantly improve the development speed.